-Out of necessity, we are are consciously aware at all times of how much we have left in our reserve tank.
+Out of necessity, we are acutely aware at all times of how much we have left in our reserve tank.
 We have to ration.
-We have to decide when, where, with whom, and why we are going to expend our energy (mental, physical, emotional, or otherwise).
-We have to decide how close to the last jelly bean we should let ourselves get—because what if an emergency occurs and demands more of us than we have left to give?
+We have to decide when, where, with whom, and why we are going to expend our energy.
+We have to decide how close to the last jelly bean we should let ourselves get—because what if an emergency arises that demands more of us than we have left to give?

 We're forced to make choices that others never need to consider, because they don't get down to the bottom of their jelly bean stash every single day like we do.
-Clean the house or write a blog post?
+Clean the house or catch up with a loved one on the phone?
 There may not be enough physical or mental capacity to do both.

 And every night, we go to sleep with an empty bowl—hoping our jelly bean pile fully restocks overnight as we already begin anticipating the next day's to-do lists and stressors.

 What you've got to realize is that this becomes our normal.
-We no longer spend too much time really thinking about the nuances of these habits; they've just become second nature.
-Sure, there's the occasional woe-is-me moment when we may contrast our lives with others', and deep down we wish for different, but mostly we've adjusted and learned to live this way.
-What other choice do we really have?
+We—or at least I—no longer spend too much time really thinking about the nuances of these habits; they've just become second nature.
+Sure, there's the occasional woe-is-me moment when I may contrast my life with others', and deep down I wish for different, but mostly I've adjusted and learned to live this way.
+What other choice do I really have?